 This publication (and any material sourced from it) should be attributed as:

-Department of Agriculture, Fisheries and Forestry (2012), Draft report for the non-regulated analysis of existing policy for fresh lychee fruit from Taiwan and Vietnam CC BY 3.0.
+Department of Agriculture, Fisheries and Forestry (2013), Final report for the non-regulated analysis of existing policy for fresh lychee fruit from Taiwan and Vietnam.
+Department of Agriculture, Fisheries and Forestry, Canberra, CC BY 3.0.

 Cataloguing data